 ‘Titans’ Finale Recap: Family Dysfunction, Love, Death, and Nightwing

 The threat of Deathstroke combined with the loss of Jericho has been a hindrance to the growth of the team.
-Leading into the finale, Dick has battled with his leadership skills and failures all the while dealing with the issues he has with his father, Batman.
+Leading into the finale, Dick battled with his leadership skills and failures all while dealing with issues he has with his father, Batman.

 The Titans try to get it together

 The episode begins with multiple threats: Deathstroke is attacking, and Beast Boy and Superboy have been brainwashed and are being used as mercenaries for the evil Cadmus.

 The team is in disarray with a desire to help but no way to incorporate a successful strategy.
 The women band together, ready to valiantly fight even with certain doom facing them.
 Out of nowhere comes the surviving hero: Nightwing.

 Fans have been clamoring for this since the Titans first banded together two seasons ago, however the producers of the show have slow-rolled the hero’s evolution and now we’re beginning to see why.

 Robin is the least powerful hero on the team but is easily the most influential.
 But you begin to get a sense of wonder as a superhero with no powers shows up to save the day.